-- (a) Select baseline and select channels belonging to quadrant. - (b) Determine number of newly found outlier datapoints within selection. - (c) Determine number of originally unflagged datapoints within selection. - (d) Determine fraction of "number of newly found outliers" over "number of originally unflagged datapoints". - (e) If the latter fraction exceeds the fraction threshold 'fbq_baseline_frac_limit' (default: 1.0), then a flagging command is generated that will flag all channels within the evaluated quadrant for the evaluated baseline. - (f) Otherwise, no action is taken (i.e. the newly found outlier datapoints are not individually flagged by this rule). - 2. "outlier" matrix flagging rule: Data points in the flagging view are identified as outliers if their value deviates from the median value of all non-flagged data points by a threshold factor times the median absolute deviation of the values of all non-flagged data points, where the threshold is 'fhl_limit' (default: 20.0).
+- (a) Select baseline and select channels belonging to quadrant. - (b) Determine number of newly found outlier datapoints within selection. - (c) Determine number of originally unflagged datapoints within selection. - (d) Determine fraction of "number of newly found outliers" over "number of originally unflagged datapoints". - (e) If the latter fraction exceeds the fraction threshold 'fbq\baseline\frac\limit' (default: 1.0), then a flagging command is generated that will flag all channels within the evaluated quadrant for the evaluated baseline. - (f) Otherwise, no action is taken (i.e. the newly found outlier datapoints are not individually flagged by this rule). - 2. "outlier" matrix flagging rule: Data points in the flagging view are identified as outliers if their value deviates from the median value of all non-flagged data points by a threshold factor times the median absolute deviation of the values of all non-flagged data points, where the threshold is 'fhl\limit' (default: 20.0).

-Formula: $flagging \ mask = (data - median(all \ non-flagged \ data)) > (MAD(all \ non-flagged \ data) fhl \ limit)$
+$Formula: \textit{flagging mask} = (\textit{data - median}(\textit{all non-flagged data})) > (\textit{MAD}(\textit{all non-flagged data}) \textit{fhl\limit})$

 Flagging commands are generated for each of the identified outlier data points.
-If the number of data points in the flagging view are smaller than the minimum sample fhl_minsample (default: 5), then no flagging is attempted.
+If the number of data points in the flagging view are smaller than the minimum sample fhl\minsample (default: 5), then no flagging is attempted.
+As of PL2023, if channels to be flagged coincide with strong ozone lines, then these channels are removed from the list to be flagged.